Oliver Sarkic: Leeds United

 On 8 September 2017, Sarkic joined English side Leeds United on a loan deal until 31 December 2017, being assigned to their under-23 team.
 He signed a permanent deal with Leeds United on 11 January 2018, with the contract running until 2020 and the club option of a further year.

 On 1 September 2018, Sarkic joined Spanish Segunda División B club Barakaldo CF on a season-long loan.

 Burton Albion

 On 27 July 2019, Sarkic joined EFL League One side Burton Albion on trial from Leeds, starting in their pre-season friendly against Chesterfield On 1 August, he joined Albion on a permanent deal for an undisclosed figure.
 He scored his first goal for Burton in an EFL Cup tie against Bournemouth on 25 September 2019.

 Blackpool

 Sarkic signed a two-year deal with Blackpool on 9 July 2020.
 On 1 February 2021, Sarkic joined League Two side Mansfield Town on loan for the remainder of the 2020–21 season.

 He was released by the club, in a mutual agreement, on 26 January 2022.

 On 3 February 2022, Sarkic joined Uzbekistan Super League side Pakhtakor until the end of the year.

+On 30 July 2026, Sarkic joined newly-promoted Premier League of Bosnia and Herzegovina side Čelik Zenica.